alazaroc/blog-web-code/_posts/2023-01-24-aws-open-source-tools.md

 - <kbd>awsls</kbd>: a `list command` for AWS resources
 - <kbd>steampipe</kbd>: Use `SQL to query cloud infrastructure`, SaaS, code, logs, and more
 - <kbd>awslogs</kbd>: a simple command line tool for `querying` groups, streams and events `from Amazon CloudWatch logs`
+- <kbd>ohmyzsh with the aws plugin</kbd>: provides completion support for AWS CLI and a few utilities to `manage AWS profiles and display them in the prompt`

 ### aws-vault